nzaman7878/javascript-interview-exercises/README.md

 44 - Given a string , reverse all the words which have odd lenght.
 The even lenght words are not changed.

 45 - Create a function that takes an array of objects (groceries) which calculates the total price and returns it as a number.

+46 - Create a functionn that takes an array of numbers and return "Boom" if the digit 7 appears in the array.Otherwise , return there is no 7 in the array